 The Governing Body and staff are an important element in the school's stance on fraud and are required to raise any concerns that they may have.
-The Head Teacher and Governors will deal with any financial irregularities robustly.

-Staff should immediately report any concerns about actual, attempted or suspected fraud to the Head Teacher.
+The Head Teacher and to the Head Teacher.
 However, if the concerns relate to the Head Teacher, staff should report their concerns to the Chair of Governors.